In September 2020, Dubai launched a new retirement program for eligible foreigners.

 Final thoughts on retiring in Dubai

 Overall, Dubai could make a great country for retirement.
 It’s modern, has great amenities, and is well aware of its position on the global stage.
-The new retirement visa programme makes it fairly easy for eligible foreigners to retire in Dubai.
+The new retirement visa program makes it fairly easy for eligible foreigners to retire in Dubai.